nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 06 - The Auction of Souls.md

 ### Scene 4: The Aftermath

 - **Key Event:** Corinne expresses outrage at Angelica's bankruptcy, while Angelica asserts she has invested in a crew rather than servants.
-  - _Character Defining Moment:_ **Angelica Vance** — Commits to structural change on the ship, starting with her new crew.
+  - _Character Defining Moment:_ **Angelica Ward** — Commits to structural change on the ship, starting with her new crew.
-  - _Key Dialog:_ **Angelica Vance:** "I didn't buy servants, Corinne.
+  - _Key Dialog:_ **Angelica Ward:** "I didn't buy servants, Corinne.
 I bought a crew.
 And I have a lot of things that need fixing.
 Starting with this ship."

 ### Scene 5: The Backroom Deal